top of page

 Different Parts, Different Results

 In Echinacea purpurea and Echinacea angustifolia, the root and the above-ground parts of the plant carry different concentrations of the compounds associated with immune support.
-A product built from aerial parts will not behave the same way as one built from the root, even if both are correctly labelled by species (3).
+A product built from aerial parts will not behave the same way as one built from the root, even if both are correctly labeled by species.

 When suppliers blend plant parts without disclosing it, or when purchasing decisions are made on price rather than on what part of the plant was actually used, a formulator loses control of what is in the product before manufacturing even begins.

+What you extract depends on how you extract it.
 Steeping dried Echinacea purpurea flowers in hot water makes a tea.
 That tea will contain compounds that dissolve in water.
-It will not contain the compounds concentrated in the root, because those do not dissolve in water at all.
-To get those out, you need alcohol, and you need the right part of the plant to start with.
+It will not contain the compounds concentrated in the root because those do not dissolve in water at all.
+To get those out, you need alcohol and the right part of the plant to start with.

 Storage and Transit: Where Quality Can Quietly Disappear